 “Having a patient sign a testimonial and a video waiver doesn’t necessarily mean that the patient understands that their entire chart might be visible, or portions of their chart might be visible to the public who’s on the receiving end of that video.
 In an ideal world, your video waiver would have something along the lines of, ‘And you can use my entire medical record as a backup to this video testimonial,’” says Bain.

-Staying on the topic of patient testimonials and video/photo releases, how long should a practice keep the release of the patient?
+Staying on the topic of patient testimonials and video/photo releases, how long should a practice keep the patient’s release?

 A practice manager asked: “Do data breaches count as HIPAA violations?”

 Absolutely.
-If someone has been in your files, and you did not give them permission to be there, that would likely be counted as a HIPAA breach by the Office for Civil Rights (OCR), which is a division of Health and Human Services.
+If someone has been in your files, and you did not permit them to be there, that would likely be counted as a HIPAA breach by the Office for Civil Rights (OCR), which is a division of Health and Human Services.